Delhi pollution ‘action plan’ comes into force

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 From November 4-15, a road-rationing scheme will come into force, meaning cars with odd and even plates would be allowed on alternate days in that period.
-“We will hand out anti-pollution masks to schoolchildren next week but the date is yet to be decided,” the official told AFP.
-Indian authorities have also sought to reduce the burning of stubble by farmers in areas surrounding Delhi.
-According to government data, concentrations of particles measuring less than 2.5 microns across — which can penetrate the lung barrier and enter the blood — hit 108 micrograms per cubic metre on Tuesday.
+"We will hand out anti-pollution masks to schoolchildren next week but the date is yet to be decided," the official said.

 From November 4-15, a road-rationing scheme will come into force, meaning cars with odd and even plates would be allowed on alternate days in that period.
-“We will hand out anti-pollution masks to schoolchildren next week but the date is yet to be decided,” the official told AFP.
-Indian authorities have also sought to reduce the burning of stubble by farmers in areas surrounding Delhi.
-According to government data, concentrations of particles measuring less than 2.5 microns across — which can penetrate the lung barrier and enter the blood — hit 108 micrograms per cubic metre on Tuesday.
+"We will hand out anti-pollution masks to schoolchildren next week but the date is yet to be decided," the official said.